MichaelCurrin/docsify-js-tutorial/docs/README.md

 View the Docsify [Quickstart](https://docsify.js.org/#/quickstart) guide for instructions on setting up the CLI tool and running a site.

 The CLI tool is optional and is useful for the following:

 - Setup an initial _README.md_ (duplicated from project root), _index.html_ and _.nojekyll_ in your a target directory such as _docs_.
 You can do this by hand or using a template if you don't want the CLI to do it for you.
 - Serve the docs site locally, with hot reload.

 ## Why not a static site generator?

+Jekyll and Hugo are options for static site generators which can use themes suited to documentation and they can build off of a docs directory.
+If you want to read more about those, see my [resources](https://github.com/MichaelCurrin/static-sites-generator-resources) project.

-If you were using a static site generator like Jekyll, you might have to add front matter to your docs, in addition to setting Jekyll config for theme and menu layout.
+A static site generator can be heavy - managing dependencies, building HTML, theming.
+You might have to add front matter to your doc files.
+You have to set your menu structure in a similar way to _Docsify_.

 Also, with a static site generator you would build HTML files to serve, while with Docsify there is a single page application running off of a _index.html_ - on each request, a markdown file is fetched by the client and rendered as HTML with a theme and menu.